ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.

 3. Select the workspace in which you want to create the NSG.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 5. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.

 6. Click **Create network security group**.
-The "Create network security group" panel is displayed.
+The Create network security group panel is displayed.

 7. In the General section, enter a name for the network security group in the **Name** field and click **Continue**.

 8. In the Inbound rules (optional) section, click **Create rule**.
-The "Create rule" panel is displayed.
+The Create rule panel is displayed.

 9. Select any of the following actions:
      - **Allow**: Use this option to allow network traffic from the specified Remote.